College of Nursing Brings Back Full Academic Offerings

 Dillard’s first class of nurses graduated in 1945 and the program quickly became one of the University’s premiere majors.
 Graduates work in healthcare, education, private industry, and political fields.

-“We worked collaboratively with the Louisiana State Board of Nursing to strengthen our programs,” said Dr. Sharon W. Hutchinson, chair of the School of Nursing.
+“We worked collaboratively with the Louisiana State Board of Nursing to strengthen our programs,” said Dr. Sharon W. Hutchinson, chair of the College of Nursing.
 “The result, God has blessed us with a LSBN approved restructured program so we may continue the legacy of producing nurse leaders.”